 A maintenance worker at Japan's Fukushima Daiichi nuclear plant tells the BBC what happened when the earthquake and tsunami hit north-eastern Japan on 11 March.
 He asked the BBC not to use his name.

+When the massive earthquake occurred it was a little before three o'clock in the afternoon.
 The 31-year-old, who runs a turbine maintenance company subcontracted to work at the plant, was doing a regular check-up of the turbine in the No 5 reactor when the quake hit.

 "Heavy machinery, cranes were shaking above our heads.
 After about three minutes all the electricity went out," he told the BBC World Service.